 The secret to a silky-smooth chia pudding lies in three easy steps: soak, blend, and chill.
 Each are key for achieving a creamy, dreamy consistency.

 First, soak the seeds to soften.
-Let the chia seeds sit in the milk at room temperature for 30 minutes, occasionally stirring to prevent clumping.
-They’ll plump up and soften, making them easier to blend into a silky texture.
-Room temperature is key, as we’ll be adding melted chocolate to it next, and if the chia seed mix is cold the chocolate may harden.
+My trick for the best textureโlet the chia seeds sit in the milk at room temperature for 30 minutes, occasionally stirring to prevent clumping.
+They’ll plump up and soften, making them easier to blend silky smooth.
+Room temperature is key, as we’ll be adding melted chocolate next, and if the chia mix is cold the chocolate may harden.

-Finally, chill the pudding—it’s where the magic happens!
-Once blended, the pudding will have a wobbly runny consistency, akin to a thick smoothie.
-Place in the fridge for a few hours for the flavours to meld and the pudding to firm into a thick and decadent mousse.
-As the ingredients cool, the chocolate and coconut milk will solidify, creating a thick, rich texture.
+Finally, chill the puddingโit’s where the magic happens!
+During recipe testing, I found that when freshly blended, it had a wobbly, runny consistency, akin to a thick smoothie.
+But after a few hours in the fridge, the flavours meld, transforming into a thick, decadent mousse.
+This is thanks to food scienceโas it cools, the chocolate and coconut milk solidify, thickening the texture.

 Serving & Storage

-Serve as is, or garnish with a dollop of yoghurt, coconut yoghurt or whipped cream, fresh berries and dark chocolate shavings.
+Serve as is, or garnish with a dollop of yoghurt, coconut yoghurt or whipped cream Finish with fresh berries and dark chocolate shavings.

 Keep refrigerated until ready to eat, ideally in an air-tight container (I put my little pottles into a Tupperware storage box).
 You can prep ahead a day in advance.

 Thanks for reading!
-Looking for more fun and nutritious ways to get through your bag of chia seeds?
-Try this vibrant blueberry and orange chia seed jam.
+Looking for more fun ways to get through a bag of chia seeds?
+Try this Energising Matcha Chia puddingโa perfect way to kick off the day!

 Add the almond milk, coconut milk and chia seeds into a bowl.
 Mix together.
 Let stand for 30 minutes (no less!), mixing a few times in the first ten minutes to stop the chia seeds from clumping together.